Protect frontend and backend routes

 - Use the roles / permissions claim validators to enforce certain roles and permissions.

-- If the user doesn't have the right roles, we show them an error message indicating they don't have access.
+- If the user doesn't have the right roles, the system shows an error message indicating they don't have access.

 What type of UI are you using?